The Copper (building): Skybridge

-The two towers are connected by a three-story skybridge on floors 27, 28, and 29, which includes a portion of the project's 60,000 square feet of amenities such as a 75-foot lap pool, and lounge for residents.
+The two towers are connected by a three-story skybridge on floors 27, 28, and 29, which includes a portion of the project's 60,000 ft2 of amenities such as a 75 ft lap pool, and lounge for residents.
 The skybridge also includes a mechanical floor used by both towers for efficiency, creating space for the east tower's roof deck pool and lounge.
 Atop the skybridge are private outdoor terraces attached to adjacent apartments.
 According to the developers, it is the first such bridge constructed in Manhattan in eight decades.
-The bridge structure is composed of steel trusses that weigh up to 421,000 pounds.
-Measuring 100 feet long, the skybridge is clad in glass that contains an aluminum mesh interlayer that reduces solar gain and gives the appearance from the exterior as an opaque material.
+The bridge structure is composed of steel trusses that weigh up to 421,000 lb.
+Measuring 100 ft long, the skybridge is clad in glass that contains an aluminum mesh interlayer that reduces solar gain and gives the appearance from the exterior as an opaque material.
 The skybridge was furnished by design firm K&Co.